karthequian/ContainerWorkshop/README.md

 kubectl create -f helloworld.yaml
 ```

-This command creates a deployment resource from the file helloworld.yaml, which, in this case, contains a deployment called "hellworld", pulling from the image karthequian/helloworld, and exposes port 80 of the container to the pod.
+This command creates a deployment resource from the file helloworld.yaml, which, in this case, contains a deployment called "helloworld", pulling from the image karthequian/helloworld, and exposes port 80 of the container to the pod.

 Running this command will give you this output, stating that the deployment "hw" was created.